Olympic torch runs through empty park in Osaka as cases rise - WHIZ News

 Many runners arrived in Osaka’s Expo ’70 Commemorative Park by bus and ran short legs carrying the torch alongside metal barriers or in empty park space.

 After the postponement a year ago, organizers talked of doing away with the relay to save money.
-That idea never gained traction, largely because it’s promoted by some of the IOC largest sponsors.
+That idea never gained traction, largely because it’s promoted by some of the IOC’s largest sponsors.

 The top sponsors paid the International Olympic Committee $1 billion in the last full Olympic cycle (2013-2016).
 That number could double when the next cycle is completed with the postponed Tokyo Games.

 A poll conducted Saturday and Monday by Japanese news agency Kyodo showed 13.2% want the relay to continue until the opening ceremony.
-About 85% said it should be called off entirely, or canceled in areas with virus outbreaks.
+Another 49.3% said the relay should be canceled in areas with severe outbreaks, and 35.9% said it should be called off entirely.

 Opposition to holding the Olympics in a pandemic is also strong in Japan with up to 80% saying the games should be canceled or postponed.

-The Olympics and Paralympics are expected to draw 15,400 athletes and tens of thousands of officials, judges, media, and broadcaster.
+The Olympics and Paralympics are expected to draw 15,400 athletes and tens of thousands of officials, judges, media and broadcasters.
 Fans from abroad have been banned.

 AP Olympics: https://apnews.com/hub/olympic-games and https://twitter.com/AP_Sports